 Pareto Analysis is a decision making technique based on the 80/20 rule where 80% of the benefits of the project can be achieved by the company by doing the 20% of the work or the 80% problem of the company is traced to 20 % causes.
 This decision-making technique separates the limited number of the input factors statistically which have the greatest impact on the outcome whether desirable or undesirable.
 It is found that this analysis is applicable in various fields, from economics to quality control.

 The steps involved in the analysis include the following:

-- Root Cause Identification – After identifying the problem, their root cause should be identified using the different techniques available.
+- Root Cause Identification – After identifying the problem, their root cause should be identified using the different techniques.

-- Score Problems – Scoring of the problem should be done by assigning the numbers to each of the problems depending on the sort of problem that one is trying to solve.
+- Score Problems – Scoring of the problem should be done by assigning the numbers to each of the problems depending on the problem that one is trying to solve.

-- Adding Up Each Group Score – Scores of each cause group will then be added as a group with the highest score with being given the highest priority and lowest score will be given the lowest priority.
+- Adding Up Each Group Score – Scores of each cause group will then be added as a group with the highest score with being given the highest priority, and the lowest score will be given the lowest priority.

-- Taking Necessary Action – Lastly, develop and implement an action plan for the purpose of solving problems with the focus on the highest scored problems first.
+- Taking Necessary Action – Lastly, develop and implement an action plan for the purpose of solving problems with the focus on the greatest scored problems first.